kiiwii22/Autonomous-Racing-Car/README.md

 ## Software Stack Overview

-#### Safety_node:
-implements the concept of Automatic Emergency Braking within the F1THENTH car
+**Safety_node**: implements the concept of Automatic Emergency Braking within the F1TENTH car **PID controller**: To maintain the car's trajectory along the centerline
-### PID controller:
-To Maintain the car's trajectory along the centerline